b-crawl/bcrawl/README.md

   - v1.17.2: Golden dragons have a strong poison bite instead of poison breath, and have significantly more HP.
   - v1.18: Ice beasts have higher magic resistance, to match the transformation.
   - v1.18.1: Shadow Fiends have Shadow Creatures.
+  - v1.18.2: Dithmenos shadows, Nemelex player illusions, and friendly lightning spires are not angered by attacks from players.

 #### Unique Monsters
   - Ijyb always has a Polymorph wand, and gets a sling and branded dagger.